Website counter

 This Natural Resource plan is the result of The ‘Farming Systems’ program developed by the Central West Catchment Management Authority (CMA).
 The program is unique in Australia and offers training to selected applicants in order to foster innovative Natural Resource Management plans that address major issues in farming today.
 This plan was awarded funding as a finalist through the Farming Systems program.

-This plan aims to engage nature in a way that provides an innovative approach to Natural Resource Management.
+The plan aims to 'engage nature' in an innovative approach to Natural Resource Management.
 Every part of the plan utilises the assistance of nature to help solve pressing environmental, farm management and community concerns.

 • Fixing our environment.
-This involves actual physical repair work on target areas.
-Active and passive measures will be used where intervention is required. e.g. Cascading rock gully control structures
+Actual physical repair work on target areas.
+Active and passive measures are used where intervention is required. e.g. cascading rock gully control structures.

 • Managing our environment.
-Farm management that aims to Grazing management to target levels for ground cover and species composition.
+Grazing management to target levels for ground cover and species composition.
 Tree wildflower/shrub plantings for biodiversity and shelter.
-Utilising zero-till ‘No Kill’ Cropping’ and ‘Pasture Cropping’ techniques.
+Zero-till ‘No Kill’ Cropping’ and ‘Pasture Cropping’ techniques.

 • Sustainability in our environment.
-Development of a zero emission cropping method utilising a 200hp electric powered Mitsubishi Triton 4x4 utility charged using Countrygreen 100% renewable power.
-The electric Triton Uses a Hybrid Agrowplow disc drill to allow ‘No-Kill’ and Pasture Cropping techniques.
+Zero emission cropping method utilising a 200hp electric powered Mitsubishi Triton 4x4 utility charged by Countrygreen 100% renewable electricity.
+The electric Triton uses a Hybrid Agrowplow disc drill to allow ‘No-Kill’ and Pasture Cropping techniques.

-The Natural Resource plan has basic management goals that will include building soil organic matter and therefore soil carbon.
+The Natural Resource plan has basic management goals to include building soil organic matter and therefore soil carbon.
 This is achieved through targeting levels of ground cover, encouraging litter and organic matter through grazing management and appropriate sowing techniques.
-Water control and utilisation in this plan aim to improve water quality both on farm and downstream in the catchment.
-The issues of environmental sustainability and carbon emissions have never been more relevant than now.
-This project is a successful demonstration of a Private Sector/ Government / Community and Corporate Sector partnership.
-The bigger picture of communicating Natural Resource Management and future sustainability issues has benefited from this whole of community approach.
+Water control and utilisation in this plan improve water quality both on farm and downstream in the catchment.
+The issues of environmental sustainability and carbon emissions have never been more relevant and this project is a successful demonstration of a Private Sector/ Government / Community and Corporate Sector partnership which addresses these issues.
+The bigger picture of communicating Natural Resource Management and future sustainability has benefited from this whole of community approach.
 For an overview of resources and possible incentive funding for Natural Resource Management.
-Link. www.cw.cma.nsw.gov.au

 THE BASIC PRINCIPLE